 Although you're entering your "golden years," you may worry that being an older adult actually means you'll have more tarnish than shine.

-Here, Baeza addresses 8 common myths related to aging and offers advice on things you can do to stay healthy, vibrant and sharp as you age.
+Here, Lambert addresses 8 common myths related to aging and offers advice on things you can do to stay healthy, vibrant and sharp as you age.

 Though many people believe this, the opposite is true.
 Studies have shown that lack of physical activity raises your risk of obesity, heart disease and diabetes, among other conditions.
 And it can result in more doctor visits and hospitalizations.